Dinner is served. Come on in!

 Why do you cook?

 Because it’s all I ever learnt (laughs).
 I enjoyed cooking from a very young age.
 My mum’s from the Bregenzerwald and teaches cooking, my dad’s Spanish – which might explain my basic belief that eating should be more than just putting food in your mouth.
 In my role as a chef I can influence people: sharing food promotes socialising and closeness.
 For me, this is a wonderful calling!
-For me, this is a wonderful calling!

 What do you like best in your daily work?

 And I have learnt to really appreciate processing every part of an animal.
-If, for example, a farmer from the region offers lamb at Easter, we take the animal as a whole so that we can really use everything: the so-called noble parts for pink roasting, the legs for roasting, the belly for braising, the Zuputz we use for lamb meatballs and the rest for jus – i.e. sauce.
+If, for example, a farmer from the region offers lamb at Easter, we take the animal as a whole so that we can really use everything: the so-called noble parts for pink roasting, the legs for roasting, the belly for braising, the rest we use for lamb meatballs and the rest for jus – i.e. sauce.
 We also process offal and why ever not?
 One of our suppliers from Schwarzenberg said that most hotels will only accept premium cuts – we thought that just wasn’t right.

 In all of my career the Krone is the first place to process all of an animal.
 It is important to maintain good relationships with our local farmers and meat producers.
 If we don’t work together, good quality affordable supply from the region will dry up.
 Surely, 100% value creation for our region sounds like a decent plan!